Update on 27th May 2018 :

 CLAT PG 2019 Online Prep - 100 Mock Tests & 10 Previous Question Papers

-- Ten Solved CLAT PG LLM previous question papers with answers - 2009 to 2018
+- Ten CLAT PG LLM previous question papers with official answer keys - 2009 to 2018

 - Fifty Mini Mock tests of 25 questions each - for quick practice sessions